 What is revenue management for the hospitality industry?
 Download the guide

-Revenue management refers to the pricing tactics you use to sell your property’s inventory to the right guests at the right time, to boost revenue growth.
+Revenue management refers to the strategic distribution and pricing tactics you use to sell your property’s perishable inventory to the right guests at the right time, to boost revenue growth.
 Other products such as your amenities and food and beverage offerings will also come into the picture.

 Revenue management revolves around measurement of what customers from different segments are willing to pay, and this can only be done by measuring and monitoring the supply and demand of your hotel rooms.